-NGC\,4993 is the shell galaxy host of the GRB170817A short gamma-ray burst and the GW170817 gravitational-wave event produced during a binary neutron star coalescence.
+NGC\,4993 is the shell galaxy host of the GRB170817A short gamma-ray burst and the GW170817 gravitational-wave event produced during a binary-neutron-star coalescence.
 Stellar shells are known to originate in galactic merges.
-A scenario, in which the host galaxy recently accreted a smaller late-type galaxy, can account for the existence of the shells together with the distribution of the younger stellar population, the dust lanes in the central region, and the low-luminosity active galactic nucleus.
+A scenario, in which the host galaxy recently accreted a smaller late-type galaxy, may account for the existence of the shells together with the distribution of the younger stellar population, the dust lanes in the central region, and the low-luminosity active galactic nucleus.
 That implies that NGC\,4993 may not be the original host of the binary neutron star.
 The binary star could have been born in a very different environment in a galaxy with properties distinct from the properties measured for NGC\,4993.
-Particularly, the accreted galaxy had a lower total (stellar) mass and probably a higher gas fraction with an ongoing star formation, which could had been even enhanced by the tidal interaction prior to the galaxy disintegration.
-If that galaxy was indeed the original host of the binary star, then the time of the galactic merger gives an approximate lower limit of the age of the binary neutron star at the time of its coalescence.
+Specifically, the accreted galaxy had a lower total (stellar) mass and probably a higher gas fraction with an ongoing star formation, which could even have been enhanced by the tidal interaction prior to the galaxy disintegration.
+Since the host galaxy was probably quenched well before the merger (see Sect.\,\ref{sec:intro}), the time of the galactic merger gives an approximate lower limit of the age of the binary neutron star at the time of its coalescence.

-Here we used HST/ACS image to measure the galactocentric radii of the stellar shells in the galaxy.
-The DECam data show additional shells neither inside nor outside the field of view of the HST image.
+Here, we used the HST/ACS image to measure the galactocentric radii of the stellar shells in the galaxy.
+The DECam data show additional shells, neither inside nor outside the field of view of the HST image.
 The shell system displays a spiral-like morphology, especially in the inner parts.
-Abundance matching and data from literature were used to construct the model of gravitational potential of NGC\,4993.
+The abundance matching technique and data from literature were used to construct the model of the gravitational potential of NGC\,4993.
 We computed the evolution of the shell radii in this potential employing an analytical model of shells that consist of stars on radial orbits.
-We estimated the time of the galactic merger by comparing the computed and the observed shell radii.
+We estimated the time of the galactic merger by comparing the computed and observed shell radii.

-According to the model, the galactic merger happened at least 200\,Myr ago with the most probable time roughly around 400\,Myr.
+According to the model, the galactic merger happened at least 200\,Myr ago, with the most probable time roughly around 400\,Myr.
 Estimates higher than 600\,Myr are improbable.